Blessing in the Catholic Church: The Old Testament

-In the morning of Creation God blessed the living creatures that came from His hands, bidding them increase and multiply and fill the earth.
+On the morning of Creation, God blessed the living creatures that came from His hands, bidding them increase and multiply and fill the earth.
 When Noah emerged from the Ark, he received God's benediction, which he transmitted through his sons Shem and Japheth to posterity.
 The Old Testament shows that, in the patriarchal ages, heads of tribe and family seem privileged to bestow blessings, and priests when directed by God, administered it to the people.
 "Thus shall you bless the children of Israel... and the Lord will turn His countenance and give them peace".
 The great value attributed to blessings is seen in Rebecca's effort to secure Jacob's blessing for her son.
 It was regarded as a sure way to secure God's benevolence, peace and protection.